thuannguyen88/portfolio-site/README.md

 ### Problem
 Primarily showcasing body of work as a software developer so that hiring managers can see what I've done thus far.
 Secondarily I wanted more experience working and implementing React fundamentals.
-Lastly I wanted to learn how to use SCSS over bootstrap
+Lastly I wanted to practise an alternative to plain CSS and so picked SCSS over bootstrap.

 ### Who Is This For
 Hiring managers and recruiters.